pysb/pysb/doc/tutorial.rst

 evolution of the system over time.
 We will explore how a model could be instantiated, modified, and expanded *without* having to resort to the tedious, repetitive, and error-prone writing and rewriting of equations as those listed above.
-To achieve this we leverage the power of rules-based languages such as B

 The Empty Model
 ===============